 Ideas:

-- Show related items during checkout
+• Show related products at checkout

 3. Send Post-Purchase Upsells & Review Requests